Ariel Waldman

 Waldman is the global director of Science Hack Day, which organizes events worldwide to bring together people to make things using science.
 The idea sprang from a South by Southwest panel she organized in 2010 on how to make use of open data.
 She is also the founder of SpaceHack.org, a directory of ways for anyone to participate in space exploration.

-Waldman chairs the external council for NASA's Innovative Advanced Concepts program, which provides grants to develop innovative ideas in aerospace that could transform future NASA missions.
+Waldman has been a National Geographic Explorer since 2018.
+She formerly chaired the external council for NASA's Innovative Advanced Concepts program, which provides grants to develop innovative ideas in aerospace that could transform future NASA missions.
 She co-authored "Pathways to Exploration," a 2014 report from the National Academies on the future of human spaceflight.